 Paget Peak Parking

 Past Lake Louise and heading towards Golden is where you will find Paget Peak.
-Just past the Great Divide Lodge and across from Wapta Lake, you will see a parking area for Sherbrooke Lake.
+Just past the Great Divide Lodge and across from Wapta Lake, you will see a parking area on your right-hand side for Sherbrooke Lake, but it’s easy to miss, so keep your eyes peeled.
 Park here.

 When Can You Hike Paget Peak?

 Paget Peak is best hiked between late June and early October.
-You’ll likely find snow in June and October.
-Pack a pair of crampons and dress in layers if you are going out during this time.
+In June and October, you’ll likely find snow.
+If you go out during the shoulder seasons, we recommend packing a pair of crampons and dressing in layers.

 With a distance of 9.5 km and an elevation gain of under 1000 meters, Paget Peak is one of the shorter scrambles in Yoho and Banff.
-It took us just over five hours round trip to complete this hike, with a stop at Sherbrooke Lake at the end, but we hike at a moderately fast pace.
+We completed this hike in just around five hours round trip, with a stop at Sherbrooke Lake (a must-add to your Yoho itinerary) at the end, but we hiked at a moderately fast pace.

-If you are short on time, you can hike to Paget Lookout, which is 3.6 km one way.
+If you are short on time, you can just hike to Paget Lookout, which is 3.6 km one way with almost 400 meters of gain.
 The hike to Paget Lookout is on an easy and well-maintained switchback trail.

 Another option if you are short on time is to hike to Sherbrooke Lake.
-Sherbrooke Lake is as blue as the famous Lake Louise but sees far fewer crowds.
-The hike to Sherbrooke Lake is a 3.2 km out and back trail with an elevation gain of just 248 meters.
-It’s effortless for all to hike to and enjoy.
+Sherbrooke Lake is as blue as the famous Lake Louise, but sees far fewer crowds.
+The hike to Sherbrooke Lake is a 3.2 km out-and-back trail with an elevation gain of just 248 meters.
+It’s nearly effortless for all to hike to and enjoy.

 How Hard is it to Scramble Paget Peak?

-Both dogs and experienced kids would be able to handle easily handle Paget Peak.
-Make sure to keep your dog on a leash as there are bears around.
+Both hiker dogs and experienced kids would be able to handle Paget Peak easily.
+Make sure to keep your dog on a leash at all times in National Parks, as there are bears around.

 How Busy is Paget Peak?

 Paget Peak is one of the less busy hikes in the Canadian Rockies.
-We saw a few groups heading to Sherbrooke Lake and Paget Lookout on our day out, but no one else attempting Paget Peak.
+We saw a few groups heading to Sherbrooke Lake and Paget Lookout on our day out in the summer, but no one else attempting Paget Peak.
 You are likely to be one of the only groups on the trail past Paget Lookout.

 As mentioned above, I highly recommend adding Sherbrooke Lake to your day.
-It’s a quick 3.2 km out and back trail with little elevation gain.
+It’s a quick 3.2 km out and back trail with very little elevation gain.
 The views are magnificent.
 It’s like Peyto Lake or Lake Louise without any of the crowds.
-I will likely return here next summer with a Stand Up Paddleboard and a cold beer.
+I will likely return here next summer with an inflatable Stand Up Paddleboard and a cold beer.

-If you’re on any hikes in the Canadian Rockies, you should practice proper wildlife awareness.
+You should practice proper wildlife awareness if you’re on any hikes in the Canadian Rockies.
 There are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars in the region.
 They are all a potential threat to humans, and we should reduce our impact on their natural lives.

 When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners.
 You’re through the deep woods during these times, and it’s prime time to sneak up on a bear.
 Once you’re at the summit, you’re safer as you can see wildlife from afar, but still, don’t let your guard down and keep the bear spray on you just in case.

-As always, while hiking, you need to stay alert, travel in a group, mind children and pets, and finally carrying bear spray and knowing how to use it.
+As always, while hiking, you need to stay alert, travel in a group, mind children and pets, and finally, carry bear spray and know how to use it.
 If you’ve come to the park without bear spray, Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use it properly.

 Advice on Hikes in the Canadian Rockies